 The Amelia Island area is a wonderful place for exploring bird life.
 Whether you’re a seasoned bird watcher or a novice interested in a new hobby, Florida has been called a “birder’s paradise.”
 With reportedly over 470 bird species, Florida has the third largest number of different species of all US states.

-Florida Birding Trail has been developed by the Florida Fish and Wildlife Conservation Commission, along with the Audubon of Florida, the Florida Parks Service, and Visit Florida.
-Sites along the Birding Trail were selected for their “excellent bird watching or bird education opportunities,” according to a press release from Visit Florida.
+Amelia Island is the gateway to the east section of the Great Florida Birding Trail, part of the 2,000-mile-long trail developed by the Florida Fish & Wildlife Conservation Commission, along with the Audubon of Florida, the Florida Parks Service, and Visit Florida.
+Sites along the Great Florida Birding Trail were selected for their “excellent bird watching or bird education opportunities.”

-Birding trail maps can be picked up at Fort Clinch as well as other Florida state parks, nature centers, and tourist development councils throughout the state.
-The birding trail maps describe which species to expect to find at each site along the trail, as well as regional information about local bird watching programs and calendar of events.
+We’ve learned it’s one of the best locations in Florida for the Purple Sandpiper, which has been seen during December and January at Fort Clinch’s jetty and fishing pier.
+The park has a birding kiosk with information near the fishing pier.
+Birding trail maps can be picked up at Fort Clinch as well as other Florida parks, nature centers, and tourist development councils throughout the state.
+The birding trail maps describe which species to look for at each site along the trail, as well as regional information about local bird watching programs and calendar of events.

 Located on the southend of the island, Amelia Island State Park (904)251-2320 is a favorite spot of shore fishermen and the nesting grounds for shore birds at certain times of the year (note signs and restricted areas, stay clear during nesting season).
 Bald Eagles can sometimes be spotted within Amelia Island State Park (they have nested nearby on the southend of the island).